Benjamin2009/anxiety-depression-covid/README.md

 Besides killing more than 1.1 million Americans to date, the COVID-19 pandemic has also caused a heavy toll on mental health.
 According to the US.
 Census Bureau and the National Center for Health Statistics (NCHS),
 > More than four-in-ten U.S. adults had developed symptoms of depression and/or anxiety during the pandemic!

-Here we will explore a data set provided by the US Census Bureau to visualize the effects of Covid-19 on different social groups in America.
+Here we will explore a data set provided by the US Census Bureau to visualize the effects of COVID-19 on different social groups in America.
 The information may be of interest to policy makers, health care providers, scientific researchers, and the public in general.

 ### Data Set

-NCHS partnered with the Census Bureau on an experimental data system called the Household Pulse Survey.
-The respondents report symptoms that are associated with generalized anxiety or major depressive disorder, e.g., how often they have felt down, depressed, hopeless or anxious, and how often they have been unable to stop worrying or shown little interest or pleasure in doing things over the last two weeks.
+The Household Pulse Survey respondents report symptoms that are associated with generalized anxiety or major depressive disorder, e.g., how often they have felt down, depressed, hopeless or anxious, and how often they have been unable to stop worrying or shown little interest or pleasure in doing things over the last two weeks.

 **Key features:**
 > * **Indicator**: Anxiety and/or Depression